YunaKimari/Pong/README.md

 - Sound effects for events like hitting the ball and scoring.

 ## 📁 Project structure
-- Pong.js: Main file containing the game logic.
+- `Pong.js`: Main file containing the game logic.
-- ponto.mp3: Sound played when a point is scored.
+- `ponto.mp3`: Sound played when a point is scored.
-- raquetada.mp3: Sound played when the ball hits a paddle.
+- `raquetada.mp3`: Sound played when the ball hits a paddle.
-- trilha.mp3: Background music during the game.
+- `trilha.mp3`: Background music during the game.
-- README.md: This file (in Portuguese and in English).
+- `README.md`: This file (in both Portuguese and English)

 ## 🚀 How to run
 ##### 1. Clone the repository: